GameAnalytics/GA-SDK-ROBLOX/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**2.2.4**
+* removed LocalScript that was added in 2.2.3, causing errors on requiring GameAnalyticsClient module

 **2.2.3**
 * fixed bug where PlayerData would reference BasePlayerData tables instead of making copies
 * added datastore queue